Market Research in Toronto

 A fully international city, it blends seamlessly with United States partners, but it dominates the entire geographical region that extends well beyond the border.

 SIS conducts qualitative and quantitative research in Toronto.
 Our past experience includes conducting in-person interviews with senior decision makers of travel arrangements at corporations.
-We have also conducted a large number of Focus Groups, and recruitment for families, parents and children for Education market research.
+We have also conducted a large number of Focus Groups, and recruitment for families, parents and children for Education Technology Market Research.